How to run .sh in Linux

 The command chmod u+x somefile sets the execute permission bit for the file's owner.
 You can see that the permission line now has an x in the fourth place, which represents the owner's execute permissions on the file.
 Also, notice that the file name is listed in color (here, it is shown in green).
 The color might be different on your system, but many Linux distributions are configured to indicate executable files using a distinct color when you run the ls command.

 You can follow this same process for any .sh script file you may need to execute.
-For instance, if you write a custom script and name it myscript.sh, you should run chmod u+x myscript.sh before attempting to run it.
+For instance, if you write a custom script and name it myscript.sh, run chmod u+x myscript.sh before attempting to run it.

 Executing a script from the command line

 To execute a shell script, you need to specify the pathname of the script at the command prompt.
-For instance, if the script is named install.sh and it is located in your working directory, you can run it with the command below.
+For instance, if the script is named install.sh and is located in your working directory, you can run it with the command below.

 The only exception is if your script is located in a directory listed in your system's PATH environment variable.
 If that were the case, you could execute the file by running the command install.sh.